CHAPTER 1: What Are Trigger Points? (Excerpt)

 Muscles consist of many muscle cells, or fibers, bundled together and surrounded by connective tissue.
 Each fiber contains numerous myofibrils.
 Most skeletal muscles contain approximately one thousand to two thousand myofibrils, and each myofibril consists of a chain of sarcomeres connected end-to-end.
 Muscular contractions take place in the sarcomere.
 When a trigger point is present, numerous sarcomeres are contracted into a small thickened area and the rest of the sarcomeres in the myofibril are stretched thin.
 Several of these contractures in the same area are probably what we feel as a “knot” or “tight band” in the muscle.
 These muscle fibers are not available for use because they are already contracted, which is why you cannot condition (strengthen) a muscle that contains trigger points.

 When pressed, trigger points are usually very tender.
-The sustained contraction of the fibril probably leads to the release of sensitizing neurochemicals (body substances that affect the nervous system), producing the pain that is felt when the trigger point is pressed.
-Pain intensity levels can vary depending on the amount of stress placed on the muscles.
-The intensity of pain can also vary in response to flare-ups of any of the other perpetuating factors, such as emotional factors, illnesses, and insomnia.
+The sustained contraction of the fibril probably leads to the release of ...
+The intensity of pain can also vary in response to flare-ups of any of the other perpetuating factors, such as ...

 Referred Pain

 Trigger points may refer pain both in the local area and/or to other areas of the body, and the most common patterns have been well documented and diagramed.
 These are called referral patterns.
-Approximately half of the time, trigger points are not located in the same place where you feel symptoms.
-This means that if you only work on the areas where you feel pain, you probably won’t get relief.
-In part III, you’ll find illustrations of common pain referral patterns that you can compare with where you feel pain, and this will help you figure out where the trigger point or points causing your pain are located.
-Unless you know that you need to search in that location, you probably won’t resolve your pain.
-For example, trigger points in the upper portion of the trapezius muscle (between the neck and the shoulder) can cause headache pain in the temples, the base of the skull, in the angle of the jaw, and possibly above the ear and over the eye…
+Approximately 74% of the time, trigger points are not located in the same place where you feel symptoms.
+This means that if you only work on the areas where you feel pain, you probably won’t get relief....

 Weakness and Muscle Fatigue